nilforooshan/nilforooshan.github.io/resume.md

 - Acting reviewer for many peer-reviewed journals.
 - Associate Editor of the _[New Zealand Journal of Agricultural Research](https://www.tandfonline.com/journals/tnza20)_.
-- Topic Editor of the special issue "[Reducing the Environmental Footprint of Livestock Through Genomic Selection](https://www.frontiersin.org/research-topics/24065/reducing-the-environmental-footprint-of-livestock-through-genomic-selection)" in Frontiers in Genetics &ndash; Section Livestock Genomics.
+- Topic Editor of the special issue "[Reducing the Environmental Footprint of Livestock Through Genomic Selection](https://www.frontiersin.org/research-topics/24065/reducing-the-environmental-footprint-of-livestock-through-genomic-selection)" in _Frontiers in Genetics &ndash; Section Livestock Genomics_.

 # Publications